audiebayes/Proyecto-CD/README.md

 88	Don't know*
 99	No answer*

--lawobey: the law should always be obeyed
+- lawobey: the law should always be obeyed
 Value	Category
 1	Agree strongly
 2	Agree